 Opening of the iNest named ‘Power Move of the Year’

-As part of its annual awards, Technical.ly Philly has recognized the opening of Temple University’s iNest as the Power Move of the Year, which recognizes ‘the strategic move that made the most difference to the region overall.’
+As part of its annual awards, Technical.ly Philly has recognized the opening of Temple University’s iNest as the Power Move of the Year, which honors ‘the strategic move that made the most difference to the region overall.’

 In March 2024, Temple University opened the Innovation Nest, aptly nicknamed the iNest, with the desire to commercialize new innovations from researchers, spur student innovation and support the growth of startup companies affiliated with Temple.